Is Lane Splitting Legal in PA?

 Lane splitting is what happens when a motorcyclist drives between two cars on the road, essentially following the white dotted lines meant to split the lanes.
 Lane splitting can happen when a motorcyclist wants to pass another vehicle and maneuvers beside them in the same lane.

 Motorcyclists lane split most commonly in situations where cars and trucks have come to a stop, whether because of a traffic jam or for a red light.
 That is when motorcyclists may be tempted to zoom between them to avoid the stop.

-It is an urge bikers should resist, lest they endanger others.
-Lane splitting is illegal in PA and can result in serious issues including accidents, injuries and legal problems.
+It is an urge bikers should resist, lest they endanger themselves and others.
+Lane splitting is illegal in PA and can result in serious issues, including accidents, injuries and legal problems.

 - When a motorcycle is closer to other vehicles, that increases the risk of an accident should one of the cars shift or swerve.

 - Drivers may have difficulty seeing a bike splitting the lane.

 - Motorcyclists may get so close to a car that they knock off a side mirror or otherwise cause damage to the vehicle.

 - A car making a left-hand turn may not see the motorcyclist and knock into them when turning.

 - Drivers will often overreact when they either see a motorcyclist coming up between cars in the rearview mirror or if the cyclist suddenly flashes by them.

 - The loud noise of a motorcycle engine can also cause a driver to swerve if it startles them.